 ESP32-C3 Super Mini

-Extremely Compact Microcontroller Board With Great Functionality For Very Low Prices
+Extremely Compact And Very Affordable Microcontroller Board With Great Functionality

 • Easy To Use: works out of the box with many environments like platform.io or ESPHome.
-There are no issues with entering firmware upload mode, and no fiddling with pressing buttons to select the right mode
+There are no issues with entering firmware upload mode, and no fiddling with pressing “boot” buttons to select the right mode.

-• Ultra Low Power: comes with low power consumption and ultra low power modes and supports Bluetooth BLE, making it ideal for battery-operated devices
+• Low Power: low power consumption, supports Bluetooth BLE, making it ideal for battery-operated devices

 • Shields: battery shields are available that add battery charging and portable power supply to the C3 Super Mini

-A programmable blue LED is connected to GPIO 8 (inverted: low active), and a red power LED is on when the board is connected to 5V (using its internal voltage regulator), else off (to conserve energy).
+A programmable blue LED is connected to GPIO 8 (inverted: low active), and a red power LED is on when the board is connected to 5V (using its internal voltage regulator).
+This red LED is off when you power the board directly via the 3.3V pin, i.e. from a battery.
+This makes sense to conserve energy when power is limited.

 Performance